usnistgov/metaschema/website/content/specification/_index.md

 ## Module Documentation

-top-level documentation for the Metaschema module appears at the beginning of the header section.
+Top-level documentation for the Metaschema module appears in the the header section.

 {{<callout>}}
 The documentation within the Metaschema module's header applies to the whole Metaschema module.
 Each child object definition will also have associated documentation that appears within that object definition.